GiorgosL/Python-text-classification/README.md

 # Python-text-classification

 This is a twofold project that attempts firstly to classify the type of a subreddit and then the type of the discourse occuring within a Reddit post.
-This project was part of my MSc in Data Science in University of Glasgow.
+This project was part of my __MSc in Data Science in University of Glasgow__.

 For the __subreddit prediction__ the following steps where followed;